AthanJohn/Human-Activity-Recognition-WISDM/README.md

 Utilized python with Neural Networks for classifying human activities.

-Used data from 4 different senrors (Accelometer and Gyroscope by smartphone and smartwatch).
+Used data from 4 different senrors (Accelometer and Gyroscope by smartphone and smartwatch) ( Dataset can be found on https://archive.ics.uci.edu/ml/datasets/WISDM+Smartphone+and+Smartwatch+Activity+and+Biometrics+Dataset+ ).

 Key Features: Pandas, NumPy, Keras, TensorFlow, CuDNN, Sklearn, Matplotlib